 The protocol requires that all routers hash to the same RP within a domain (except for transients).
 The following hash function must be used in each router:

-1 For each RP address C(i) in the RP-Set, whose Group-prefix covers G, compute a value:
+1 For RP addresses in the RP-Set, whose Group-prefix covers G, select the RPs with the highest priority (i.e. lowest 'Priority' value), and compute a value: